- Entertainment and Media»

 The Golden Era of Film Noir was generally from the beginning of WWII 1942 to the Korean War 1955

-Post WWII France was fascinated by a style of certain American crime and detective movies which they called Film Noir which literally means "black cinema."
+Post WWII France was fascinated by a style of certain American crime and detective movies which they called Film Noir and literally means "black cinema" or "dark cinema."

-Here are the props, the attitude and the feeling you get from these type of movies while we're IN one.
+Here are the props, the attitude and the feeling you get from these type of movies while IN one.
 So instead of scientific analysis let me tell you in plain English what you'll find in nearly every plot.
-You'd better roll up the sleeves of your starched bright white shirt, loosen your tie and you best not try anything cute, fella or I'll blast ya!
+So you'd better roll up the sleeves of your starched white shirt, loosen your tie and you best not try anything cute, fella or I'll blast ya!
 Got it, smart guy?
 Good.
 (Pats your face twice a little extra firm.)

 This could take all night if we have to or if you cooperate, we can be out of here in two shakes of a lamb's tail, bub.
 Cigarette?
 Yeah, that's right.
 The non-filtered type.
 It's either Chesterfields, Lucky Strike or Pall Malls.